 White wines have far fewer tannins than reds do, as tannins are concentrated in plant pigments.
 This is why you can’t age white wines as long in the cellar as you can reds: the antioxidants in red wine act as natural preservatives, and aging them awhile actually softens the tannins, making them less bitter.
 And while big, tannic reds are perfect fits for some cheeses (sharp Cheddar or pungent blue cheese, for example), they don’t work and play well with others.
 White wines, blissfully free of those oppressive tannins, are far more cheese-friendly.

 Our discussion of food-friendly white wines starts with sauvignon blanc (soh-vinn-yohn blonk).
 Native to Bordeaux and the Loire Valley in France, this varietal is the major grape in white Bordeaux, and the parent grape to the famous red varietal cabernet sauvignon.
 (Sauvignon means “wild” in French.)

 Sauvignon blanc food pairing offers many options due to its crisp, refreshing nature with substantial acidity and notes of lime and green leafy herbs.
 It pairs with almost anything, including chicken and other poultry, shellfish, smoked foods, and spicy or pungent foods like raw garlic.
-Also, because of its herbaceous green notes, it’s usually perfect with dishes containing green herbs like parsley, basil, rosemary, or cilantro.
+Also, its herbaceous green notes are usually perfect with side dishes containing green herbs like parsley, basil, rosemary, or cilantro.

-Predictably, sauvignon blanc is excellent with many artisanal cheeses, but its favorites tend to be brick, Cheddar, Gouda, Havarti, Monterey Jack, Muenster, Parmesan, and Swiss and other alpine-style cheeses.
+Predictably, sauvignon blanc is excellent with many artisanal cheeses, but its favorites tend to be brick, Cheddar, Gouda, Havarti, Monterey Jack, Colby Jack, Muenster, Parmesan, and Swiss and other alpine-style cheeses.